Home Heat Pump Guide

 Is Daikin a good heat pump brand?

 Yes.
-Daikin is one of the most respected heat pump manufacturers globally, with decades of experience and a strong track record in the UK.
-The Altherma 3 range consistently achieves excellent efficiency figures and low noise levels.
+Daikin is one of the most respected heat pump manufacturers globally with decades of experience and a strong UK track record.
+The Altherma 3 range achieves excellent efficiency and low noise levels.

 How much does a Daikin heat pump cost to install in the UK?